 So, platform engineers identify the root cause of the issues and then work on implementing the required changes to fix them.
 Done right, these changes minimize any disruption to the application's users.

 The tech industry is evolving.
-Platform engineers must keep up with the emerging technologies to ensure that the infrastructure and applications they manage are up-to-date and efficient.
+Platform engineers must keep up with emerging technologies to ensure that the infrastructure and applications they manage are up-to-date and efficient.
 Keeping up with the latest trends also helps identify opportunities to improve the application's performance and reduce costs.

 (Check out these cybersecurity trends & internet stats.)